LoungeF2X/LoungeF2X/README.md

 > [!NOTE]
 > You **can't** deploy to static hosts, like Netlify, Cloudflare Pages, or GitHub Pages.
 To deploy to static sites use [our static repo](https://github.com/LoungeF2X/LoungeF2X-static/)

+To deploy this website locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/LoungeF2X/Loungef2x`
 2. Navigate to the project directory: `cd LoungeF2X`
 3. Run `npm i`